Curly Sue: Cast

+Production

+Lead actress Kelly Lynch agreed to do the film as she saw it as a kind of "throwback to one of those Depression-era movies that you'd see Jean Harlow in: A rich lady ends up taking in this little orphan."
+According to Lynch, at the time she signed on to the project, it was initially intended to co-star Alec Baldwin and Kevin Spacey in the parts later played by James Belushi and John Getz, respectively.
+Though she loved working with Hughes, calling his vision "very precise" but also organic, she claimed that he and Belushi did not get along.
+"I kind of felt like a mom dealing with two 12-year-old boys," she said.
+"What I thought would be this cute, sweet little movie experience ended up going on for something like five months, and so much money was spent.
+It was insane."

 Release

 The film debuted at No. 2 at the box office with a gross of $4,974,958 on 1,634 screens.
 The following weekend it increased its weekend gross by seven percent to $5.3 million from the same number of screens and remained in second place.
 In its third weekend it continued on the same number of screens and managed to move into first place, taking more in its third week than in its first or second.
 Its final gross in the U.S. and Canada was $33,691,313.

 Home media

-Warner Home Video released it on DVD on June 1, 2004, with commentary and an introduction by Porter on special features.
+Warner Home Video released it on VHS and Laserdisc in 1992 and later on DVD on June 1, 2004, with commentary and an introduction by Porter on special features.

 Reception

 The film received mostly negative reviews from critics.
 On Rotten Tomatoes, Curly Sue holds a 13% rating based on 15 reviews, with an average rating of 3.7/10.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

 Leonard Maltin gave it one and a half stars out of four in his Movie Guide, and called it "A John Hughes formula movie where the formula doesn't work".

 Halliwell's Film Guide calls it "Gruesomely sentimental and manipulative".

 Nigel Andrews of the Financial Times declared, "John Hughes here graduates from the most successful comedy in film history to scripting and directing a large piece of non-biodegradable tosh."

 Roger Ebert gave the film three out of four stars, complimenting "the quiet humor and the warmth of the actors."
 He said the movie is "not great and it's not deep, but it sure does have a heart."